compound-finance/comet/docs/README.md

 * `manager`: The address of an account that becomes or will no longer be the manager of the owner.
 * `isAllowed`: True to add the manager and false to remove the manager.
 * `nonce`: The contract state required to match the signature.
 This can be retrieved from the contract's public `userNonce` mapping.
 * `expiry`: The time at which the signature expires.
-A block timestamp as seconds since the unix epoch (uint).
+A block timestamp as seconds since the Unix epoch (uint).
 * `v`: The recovery byte of the signature.
 * `r`: Half of the ECDSA signature pair.
 * `s`: Half of the ECDSA signature pair.